Implant Removal Surgery – Double PIP Rupture

 Aurora is now part of The Private Clinic, a nationwide group of clinics with over 35 years of experience specialising in Cosmetic Surgery and Skin and a Trust Pilot 5 star rating.
 For comprehensive information, before and after photos and costs on Implant removal and replacement procedures click here

-Our expert Plastic Surgeon Adrian Richards is the Medical Director for The Private Clinic.
+Our expert Plastic Surgeon Aurora Clinics Founder is the Medical Director for The Private Clinic.
 Clinics are located in Birmingham, Bristol, Buckinghamshire, Glasgow, London Harley Street, Leeds, Manchester and Northampton.

 At the end of the procedure, the implants are compared.
 The right implant has creamy fluid present and visible within the shell.
 This rupture doesn’t seem as advanced as the left side.
-Mr Richards picks up the right implant and demonstrates how weak they are around the base-plate by tearing it a bit.
+Aurora Clinics Founder picks up the right implant and demonstrates how weak they are around the base-plate by tearing it a bit.
 The left implant was in a much more sorry state, being very dark yellow and a huge split in the shell.
 Originally he thought it was one of the worst we have seen, but on a second look he realises we have seen far, far worse.